USER MANUAL BP409C BEKO

 7 REMOVAL AND EVACUATION

-When breaking into the refrigerant circuit to make repairs - or for any other purpose - con - ventilation procedures shall be used.
+When breaking into the refrigerant circuit to make repairs - or for any other purpose - conventional ventilation procedures shall be used.
 However, it is important that best practice is followed since flammability is a consideration.
 The following procedure shall be adhered to: remove refrigerant; purge the circuit with inert gas; evacuate; purge again with inert gas; open

 1 Safety awareness